Azure-Samples/azure-health-data-and-ai-samples/samples/medtech-service-mappings/calculatedcontent/conversions-using-functions/README.md

 ]
 ```

-For more information on defining templates within CalculatedContent mappings, see [How to use CalculatedContent mappings with the MedTech service device mapping](https://learn.microsoft.com/azure/healthcare-apis/iot/how-to-use-calculatedcontent-mappings).
+To learn about using CalculatedContent templates, see [How to use CalculatedContent templates with the MedTech service device mapping](https://learn.microsoft.com/azure/healthcare-apis/iot/how-to-use-calculatedcontent-mappings).

-For more information on using custom functions within CalculatedContent mappings, see [How to use custom functions with the MedTech service device mapping](https://learn.microsoft.com/azure/healthcare-apis/iot/how-to-use-custom-functions).
+To about using custom functions within CalculatedContent templates, see [How to use custom functions with the MedTech service device mapping](https://learn.microsoft.com/azure/healthcare-apis/iot/how-to-use-custom-functions).

+To learn about the Mapping debugger, see [How to use the MedTech service Mapping debugger](https://learn.microsoft.com/azure/healthcare-apis/iot/how-to-use-mapping-debugger).

 ## Overview of the Device B device message